-By Warrant Officer Thea James, Louisiana National Guard Public Affairs Office
+By Capt.
+Darren T. Herring Jr., Louisiana National Guard Public Affairs Office

-PINEVILLE, La. – During March, the Louisiana National Guard honors past and present female service members and their vital roles and contributions to the force.
-Prior to October 1971, women were not allowed to join the National Guard, but today the Louisiana Army National Guard (LAARNG) has a diverse force of more than 24% female soldiers, both enlisted and officer.
+The Louisiana National Guard joins this nationwide commemoration by celebrating the presence, accomplishments and selfless service of all past and present female service members and their pivotal role to the force.
+In the present, the Louisiana Army National Guard (LAARNG) has a diverse force of more than 24% female Soldiers, both enlisted and officer.